Academic Catalog

 A course exploring music along with its interaction with social/political/religious structures throughout history.

-MUS 1800 European Music History Timeline (5 Credits)
+MUS 1810 European Music History Timeline I (3 Credits)

-This course provides an overview of Western European musical history from the Medieval period to present.
+This course provides an overview of Western European musical history from the Medieval to Romantic periods.

 MUS 2200 Piano Proficiency (1 Credit)